Top Small Business Grants in California 2025

 California Department of Food and Agriculture (CDFA) Grants

-• Program description: The California Department of Food and Agriculture offers a variety of small business grant programs through its Office of Farm to Fork.
+• Program description: The California Department of Food and Agriculture offers a variety of small business grants through such divisions as the Office of Farm to Fork and the California Underserved and Small Producer Program (CUSP).

-• General requirements: Requirements can vary by grant, but you’ll generally need to operate a qualified small business in California in an urban area or low-food access area to be eligible for one of these grants.
+• General requirements: Requirements typically vary by grant.
+Often, operating a qualified small business in California in an urban area or within a farming community may make you best suited for one of these grants.

 National Grant Options for California Businesses

-California businesses have access to a wide array of national grant options that can provide essential funding to support growth, innovation, and sustainability.
+In addition to California business grants, small enterprises in the Golden State have access to a wide array of national grants that can provide essential funding to support growth, innovation, and sustainability.
 These grants, offered by federal agencies, non-profit organizations, and private entities, cater to diverse business needs and sectors.

-• Description: Comcast RISE offers grants, marketing consultations, media placements, and creative production services to small businesses owned by people of color.
+• Description: Comcast RISE offers grants, marketing consultations, media placements, and creative production services to small businesses in selected cities.
+Past winners have been based in the San Francisco, Los Angeles, and Sacramento areas.

-• Benefits: Grants of up to $10,000, along with marketing and technology resources.
+• Benefits: $5,000, along with marketing and technology resources

 How the Grants Application Process Works